 1. Add your contact information

-Put your name, email, phone number, address, and relevant social media profiles in the header of your resume.
+Put your name, email, phone number, address, and relevant social media profiles at the top of your resume.

 Adding contact information on your resume may seem self-explanatory, but here are some tips to help you avoid common mistakes: